Length 8.6m, Width 7.1m, Height 6m.

 Building warrant drawings, structural engineers certificate and SAP energy rating calculations, £3800.

 Roofing tiles/slates, plumbing, sanitary ware, kitchen units, electrical fittings, foundations, paint, or insulation.

 Insulation is not included as each customers requirements differ; some want a sap rating of 100, and others are happy with the minimum required to comply with building regulations.

 All prices exclude VAT (currently 20%).
 DIY housebuilders may be able to obtain a refund of VAT and should contact their local VAT office for details.

 Delivery is charged at cost and is dependent not only on distance but also location and size.
-An 80 m sq house should cost around £5000 to deliver to UK mainland.
+Delivery is normally around £5000 per trailer to deliver to UK mainland.

 Discounts are available when a number of identical houses are ordered at the same time.

 As a very rough “rule of thumb” a fully built and fitted out house should cost approximately twice the basic materials cost.Please note that due to the flexibility of our designs no two customer’s requirements are the same, and the prices in the brochure and on the website are for guidance only.
 A fixed quote will be available once accurate plans according to your own specification and layout have been drawn up.